 At present, there is no magical technology that keeps students from cheating on exams.
-Online proctoring services use either live recordings (ProctorU) or recorded video and algorithms (Honorlock) to identify cheating behaviors.
-Technology issues can cause student anxiety that can keep a student from doing well on an exam.
+UF’s preferred online proctoring provider is Honorlock, which uses recorded video and algorithms to identify cheating behaviors.
+Be aware that online proctoring adds another layer of technology that may be problematic for students who are using older equipment or who have low bandwidth.
+Potential technology issues add more anxiety that can keep a student from doing well on an exam.

-- A webcam and headset/microphone is required for online proctoring and must be included as “required” in the syllabus
+- A webcam and headset/microphone are required for online proctoring and must be included as “required” in the syllabus.

-- Honorlock is the preferred provider for courses moving to online due to COVID-19
+- Honorlock is the preferred provider for courses.

 - View faculty and student preparation information

-- Pay particular attention to students who may need accommodation
+- Pay particular attention to students who may need accommodations.

 Help students understand your plan for helping them to learn the course material.
 You have already developed a plan for the course outlined in your syllabus.
 Use the syllabus topics and your assignments worksheet to create a framework for your online materials.

 As much as is feasible, keep the course activities consistent from week to week.
 Your weekly outline should include: